draperkm/draperkm/README.md

 ### Hi there 👋

-#### I have a focus on Machine Learning and I am passionate about software development 👨‍💻.
+My focus is on Machine Learning and I am passionate about software development 👨‍💻.
+I just completed a Master in Statistics 📊 writing a thesis about deep learning.

+### 🌱 What I can do